JonMidhir/jquery.wormhole/README.md

 Define container objects matching 'selector' as wormholes:

-	$('selector').isWormHole(group, childselector, stopCallback);
+	$('selector').isWormHole({options});

 That's it!

+Options:

 - group: string identifier, allows you to have different groups of wormholes on the same page
-- childselector: limits the objects that can pass through the wormhole to those matching this selector
+- selector: limits the objects that can pass through the wormhole to those matching this selector

+Events:

-- stopCallback: a callback function that is called when a child object is dropped on the other side of the wormhole
+- stop: a callback function that is called when a child object is dropped on the other side of the wormhole

 Delegates to new objects created in the container, so children can be dragged through the worm hole as soon as they're created.